jundalisay/superb/content/en/research/kepler/harmony/book-5/appendix.md

 of the Porphyrian commentary, which breaks off at Chapter VII of Book II, is supplied in this third book, and the Ptolemaic discoveries are compared with my own, and the difference is shown between the symbolism of Ptolemy and my own legitimate demonstrations.’”^

 Hence the weakness and imperfection of his symbolism are shown, and the chief cause of them, that is the falsity of the basic principles of Ptolemaic astronomy, is made clear.
-Therefore, this appendix alone was going to occupy up to 30 pages of the book; and behold! mean­ while the neighboring Bohemian war broke out, through which not only were the roads blocked but also many of the workmen are en­ listing as soldiers.
+Therefore, this appendix alone was going to occupy up to 30 pages of the book;

+Behold! meanwhile the neighboring Bohemian war broke out, through which not only were the roads blocked but also many of the workmen are enlisting as soldiers.

 Thus first paper, and then labor which could be used in the war failed us, and finally the time was excessively protracted by the most disagreeable delays.
 Roused by these obstacles, eventually I took little thought for myself and did away with what I had begun,